 Therefore, CMEs and their sources can be observed together in this image.
 CMEs that we see in this image are very important because they are important sources of solar wind that have serious effects on space weather, especially on Earth's electronic, communication, and space technologies.
 Polar auroras are just one of the effects of these phenomena.
 It is very beautiful that we can see the source of Earth's polar auroras with the same appearance as the polar auroras in this image.

 The raw data of these observations are not clearly visible and colorful at first.
 The images are gray, and even most of the image is a black screen with nothing visible.
 First, we process these images to extract their details, and then we give them artificial colors.
 For example, we call a wavelength of about 400 nanometers blue, but 171 angstroms is close to soft X-rays, so it cannot have any color, including blue.
 Artificial colors are used to provide better visual separation and enhance understanding.
 Space telescopes such as Hubble, James Webb, and Chandra X-ray also use this method for their images.

 Dedication.
 In loving memory: This image is dedicated and carries the name of the artist's sister, Mah Afroz who recently passed away.
 Her name, means Moon Illuminator in Farsi which means the Sun.

-SOHO began its Weekly Pick some time after sending a weekly image or video clip to the American Museum of Natural History (Rose Center) in New York City.
+SOHO began its Weekly Pick several years ago after sending a weekly image or video clip to the American Museum of Natural History (Rose Center) in New York City.
 There, the SOHO Weekly Pick is displayed with some annotations on a large plasma display.
 Today, we use this area as 'Solar Picks' to highlight stories, events or activities but not as often as every week.